Broadcasted Nonparametric Tensor Regression: The proposed estimator and its computation

-Of special attention is the magnitude shift among $\bbeta_{r,d}$'s for $d=1,\cdots, D$.
+The magnitude shift of $\bbeta_{r,d}$'s for $d=1,\dots, D$ requires special attention.
 As an example, we can multiply $\bbeta_{r,d_1}$ by $10$ and divide $\bbeta_{r,d_2}$ by $10$, $d_1 \ne d_2$, without changing the value of the squared loss.
-This manipulation can, however, change the value of penalty term $G(\btheta)$.
-To improve the algorithmic convergence, we propose a rescaling strategy for the elastic-net penalty.
-For $r=1, \ldots, R$, we solve the following optimization problem
+This manipulation can, however, change the value of the penalty $G(\btheta)$.
+To improve algorithmic convergence, we propose a rescaling strategy for the penalty in the form of \eqref{def:G_penalty}.
+For $r=1, \dots, R$, we solve the following optimization problem

+and we replace $\bbeta_{r,d}$ with $\hat{\rho}_{r,d}\bbeta_{r,d}$ at the end of each iterative step of solving \eqref{eqn:constraintpenalizedintheory} (see Algorithm~\ref{algo:algorithmI}), where $\{\hat{\rho}_{r,d}: r=1,\dots, R, \, d=1, \dots, D \}$ is the minimizer of \eqref{eqn:rescale}.
+This replacement step never increases the objective value (as shown in Proposition~\ref{prop:rescaledecrease} below).
+Our theory and algorithm work under a penalty of the additive form \eqref{def:G_penalty} that fulfills Assumption~\ref{assm:G_penalty}.
+To avoid complication, we defer the discussion of the general cases to Section~A.2 of the SM.
+Now, we provide more discussion of the elastic-net penalty